chris-wolf/play_services_block_store/README.md

 - 🔐 Save and retrieve key-value pairs securely.
 - 💾 Support for storing both strings and byte arrays.
-- 🔍 Retrieve a single item or all stored items.
+- 🔍 Retrieve a single item.
 - 🗑️ Delete individual keys or clear all stored data.
 - 🧩 Easy-to-use Flutter API.